-- FBLA membership dues are paid by 11:59 pm Eastern Time on April 15th of the current program year. - Members must be registered for the NLC and pay the national conference registration fee in order to participate in competitive events. - Members must stay in an official FBLA hotel to be eligible to compete. - Each state may submit four entries per event. - Each member can compete in up to two individual/team events and one chapter event (Community Service Project or State of Chapter Presentation). - If competitors are late for an objective test, they will be allowed to compete until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event.
+- FBLA membership dues are paid by 11:59 pm Eastern Time on March 1 of the current program year. - Members must be registered for the NLC and pay the national conference registration fee to participate in competitive events. - Members must stay in an official FBLA hotel block to compete. - Each state may submit four entries per event. - Each member can compete in up to two individual/team events and one chapter event (Community Service Project or State of Chapter Presentation). - Picture identification (physical or digital: driver's license, passport, state-issued identification, or school-issued identification) matching the conference nametag is required when checking in for competitive events. - If competitors are late for their assigned objective test time, they will be allowed to compete with a five-point penalty until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event. - Some competitive events start in the morning before the Opening Session of NLC.
+The schedules for competitive events are displayed in the local time of the NLC location.
 Competitive event schedules cannot be changed.
-Competitive events start in the morning before the Opening Session of the NLC. - Picture identification (physical or digital driver's license, passport, state-issued identification, or school-issued identification) is required when checking in for competitive events.